-- b.
-Registry includes at least 2 other chronic conditions not addressed in other 2.0 capabilities for which there are evidence-based guidelines and the need for ongoing population and patient management, and which are sufficiently prevalent in the practice to warrant inclusion in the registry based on the judgment of the practice leaders. - Examples of other chronic conditions include (but are not limited to) depression in adults, sickle cell anemia, hypertension, hyperlipidemia, anxiety. - c.
+- a.
+Reference 2.1(a)-(g). - b.
+Registry includes at least 2 other chronic conditions not addressed in other 2.0 capabilities for which there are evidence-based guidelines and the need for ongoing population and patient management, and which are sufficiently prevalent in the practice to warrant inclusion in the registry based on the judgment of the practice leaders. - i Examples of other chronic conditions include (but are not limited to) depression in adults, sickle cell anemia, hypertension, hyperlipidemia, anxiety. - c.
 Managing patient adherence to a medication is not considered a condition and does not meet the intent of this capability.